-Today I’m sharing FULL instructions on how to build your very own DIY Invention Box for Kids.
+Today I’m sharing FULL instructions on how to build your very own DIY Invention Box for Kids, a gift that offers endless invention ideas for kids.
 This box of goodies is designed to inspire children to explore materials in new ways, experiment, test, play, and turn imaginative ideas into a reality.
 My children have had boxes like this for years, and theirs have since grown to include supplies that they collect on walks, at birthday parties, and from our kitchen pantry.

 While there are a few supplies involved, once your Invention Box is built it can provide your child with HOURS of imaginative play.

 If you like the ideas you see here, you will probably love my book: TinkerLab: A Hands-on Guide for Little Inventors.

 Note: This post contains affiliate links.
 Thanks for supporting TinkerLab with your purchase!

 TinkerLab Book.
 Pick up a copy of TinkerLab: A Hands-on Guide for Little Inventors.
 The dimensions are 7″ x .5″ x 9.4″.
 It fits nicely in the storage box below.
 The book is distributed by Random House and found available wherever books are sold.